Consensas/information-passport/docs/Technical.md

 _and_ the "fingerprint" of the public key is known, we say the document is **Validated**.

+A **Vaccination Passport** is an Information Passport that provides digital proof of a Vaccination.
+A **Test Passport** is an Information Passport that provides digital proof a some test having been performed.

 ### Technology Stack

-Information Passports are built on the following technology stack:
+Information Passports are built on the following technology stack.
+It's helpful to be familiar with these technologies, but deep knowledge is not required:

 * [JSON](https://www.json.org/json-en.html) -
   The People's Data Serialization